Doctor of Pharmacy: Nigeria

-Presently, there are only five universities in Nigeria offering the Doctor of Pharmacy (PharmD.) program.
-These are the University of Benin, Benin City, Bayero University, Kano, University of Nigeria, Nsukka, University of Jos, University of ilorin, and University of Ibadan.
-The University of Benin (Uniben) commenced the program in 2001 following the approval given for the commencement of the program by the regulatory government agency for pharmacy education and practice in the country, Pharmacists Council of Nigeria (PCN).
+Presently, these are the only universities in Nigeria offering the Doctor of Pharmacy (PharmD.) program.
+These are the University of Benin, Benin City, Bayero University, Kano, University of Nigeria, Nsukka, University of Jos, Gombe State University, Delta State University, Abraka, University of Ilorin, and University of Ibadan, and the State University of Medical And Applied Sciences, Igbo Eno.
+The University of Benin (Uniben) commenced the program in 2001 following the approval given for the commencement of the program by the regulatory government agency for pharmacy education and practice in the country, Pharmacy Council of Nigeria (PCN).
 However, it was not until 2016 that the overall regulatory government agency for all university degree programs in the country, National Universities Commission (NUC), formally approved the PharmD degree program.
-Like other Universities approved for PharmD program in Nigeria, the PharmD in Uniben is a six-year undergraduate program.
+Like other universities approved for PharmD program in Nigeria, the PharmD in Uniben is a six-year undergraduate program.
 Upon successful completion of the program in Uniben, students are awarded both the Bachelor of Pharmacy (BPharm) degree and the Doctor of Pharmacy (PharmD) degree.
 Prior to the commencement of the program, the university offered a five-year BPharm degree program which commenced in 1970.
 In the PharmD program, students are given extensive didactic preclinical/professional clinical preparation as well as clinical training (including pharmaceutical care) in different hospitals and community pharmacies.
 Students are prepared to have knowledge on patients counseling, drug information, pharmaceutical care, adverse drug reaction reporting, pharmacovigilance and much more.
 Pharmacy council of Nigeria and the national professional body of pharmacists, Pharmaceutical Society of Nigeria (PSN), have envisaged that in the near future, PharmD degree will become the minimum educational qualification for the registration/licensing of fresh graduates of Nigeria's pharmacy schools for practice in the country.
 Through the efforts of the PCN, most pharmacy schools in Nigeria are now intensifying their preparations to commence the PharmD degree program.